oracle/docker-images/OracleTuxedo/OracleTSAM/README.md

 Besides the above environment variables which are required, there are also some optional ones could be used to provide more control on the container.

 * `DEBUG_MODE` Whether or not to turn on debug mode.
 The value is either `true` or `false` (default).
 When the debug mode is turned on, more debug messages will be printed out to the container stdout.
 For example, the passed in environment variables and corresponding values, the Oracle WebLogic domain startup log, etc. Furthermore, when debug is on, the container will never terminate even though error is occurred during the container initialization.
 While in the normal mode, the container terminates after 120 seconds on failure.
 * `DB_ENABLE_PARTITION` Whether or not to enable the Oracle Database Partitioning feature.
 The value is either `yes` or `no` (default).
 Please note only when a Oracle Database Enterprise Edition is being used, the database partitioning could be turned on.
 So for a Standard Edition or XE database, the value could only be `no`.
-* `SSH_PUBKEY` Insert the designated SSH public key string to the end of the `~/.ssh/authorized_keys` file.
-This is useful when you want to ssh directly into the container which is running in a Public Cloud environment, such as **[OCCS](https://cloud.oracle.com/container)**.
-Password authentication is usually forbidden in a Public Cloud service.
-Without providing this public key value, there will be no chance to log into the container through ssh once the container is started.
 * `ADMIN_PORT` The new created WebLogic domain Admin Server HTTP listening port, default is `7001`.
 * `ADMIN_SSL_PORT` The new created WebLogic domain Admin Server HTTPS listening port, default is `7002`.
 * `WLS_USER` The new created WebLogic domain admin user name, default is `weblogic`.